Berlin talks bring Russia and Ukraine closer to resuming ceasefire

 Separatists fired a shoulder-launched missile that struck and damaged a Ukrainian SU-24 attack plane, a military spokesman said.
 Five servicemen, including a Ukrainian border guard, had been killed since the renewal of the offensive on Monday night.

-This brought to 200 the number of service personnel killed since the start of the conflict, including 150 soldiers, Andriy Lytsenko, a spokesman for Ukraine's national security and defense council, said.
+This brought to 200 the number of service personnel killed since the start of the conflict, including 150 soldiers, Andriy Lytsenko, a spokesman for Ukraine's national security and defence council, said.

 Hundreds of civilians and rebels have also died.